Mattlister/The-Monkees-Monkees/README.md

 card that appears then contains a new snippet of inormation that refrences the band.
 Also, there's a working playable video on the homepage for their classic hit "Daydream Believer"

-Across the entire site, each page has Modql cards.
+Across the entire site, each page has Modal cards.
 Each card shows an image, information or a list.
 On the contact us page, there's a working form and a contact us page.

 ###Programming Languges Used

-I used elements of HTML along  body of the site and some some CSS to link the media pages and bootstrap for some of the content.

-The more in depth information for the home page for the band linked to the band members Wikipedia pages:

-Media

-The music video and images used within the site were all provided through the course I’m studying.
+HTML as the industry standard holds the content for the website.
+CSS has been used for styling for the body content of the site body of the site.
+Bootstrap has been used for the layour and to addd grids lay the page out so it displays on screen with fluid design.

 ##The goals for the website are: